alschroe/AzureIoTHack/challenges_pi/00_pi_setup.md

 1. Set up your Azure Cloud Shell.
 To do so go to the Azure portal.
 You can find it under [portal.azure.com](https://portal.azure.com).
 Log into Azure with your account.
 1. You might be seeing the wrong subscription right now.
 Select *Directories + subscriptions* - the second icon right from the search bar in the upper menue.
 Switch to the correct directory if necessary and under *Default subscription filter* only tag the subscription you want to work on.
 ![Image of the upper bar in the Azure portal with focus on the Directories + subscriptions icon](/images/00portalsub.png)
-    > Have your portal in english - the translation is not helpful for technical tasks.
+    > Have your portal in English - the translation is not helpful for technical tasks.
 1. Now that you are in the right place.
 Select the *Azure Clound Shell* - the icon right next to the search bar in the upper menue.
 You will be prompted to set up a storage account.
 Make sure again to use the correct subscription in the dropdown menue and select *Create storage*.
 A PowerShell will opern in your browser.
 In the dropdown you can also switch to Bash.
 ![Image of the upper bar in the Azure portal with focus on the Cloud Shell icon](/images/00portalshell.png)
     This created a new resource group within your subscription.
 A resource group is a logical container for all your resources aka Azure services.
 Within it a storage account was created.